Thanks to FPS Boost the Xbox Series S is an incredible value at $300

 This week, Microsoft announced that 74 new games would now support FPS Boost, including Far Cry 5, Assassin's Creed Unity, Recore and Alien Isolation.
 The tally so far is 97 games across the Series X and Series S with the FPS Boost treatment.

-The ability to play these older titles at frame rates some of these games were never meant to run at dramatically increases the value of the Xbox Series S. So much so that I might actually start recommending it over the Series X.
+The ability to play these older titles at frame rates they were never really meant to run at dramatically increases the value of the Xbox Series S. So much so that I might actually start recommending it over the Series X.

 Frame rate is everything